Marklogic-retired/marklogic-data-hub/examples/insurance/README.md

 There is also a flow to enrich data

-- **customEnrichment**: Has steps for ingestion and a custom step to enrich customer data
+- **AdvantageEnrichment**: Has an ingestion step and a custom step to enrich customer data

 You can finish configuring the flows and run the steps to complete the integration.